-The role of FONERWA as the key institution in catalysing Climate Finance for implementation of the GGCRS needs to be strengthened.
-The Rwanda Green Investment Facility (RGIF) under FONERWA will serve as an emerging platform to catalyse climate finance flows to private sector actors and increase their participation in GGCRS implementation.
-Specific actions and mechanisms to improve the effectiveness of this catalysation include:
+The role of The Rwanda Green Fund as the key institution in catalysing Climate Finance for implementation of the GGCRS needs to be strengthened.
+The Rwanda Green Investment Facility (RGIF) under The Rwanda Green Fund will serve as an emerging platform to catalyse climate finance flows to private sector actors and increase their participation in GGCRS implementation.
+Specific actions and mechanisms to improve the effectiveness of this catalyzation include:

-- (i) Support set up and operationalize the RGIF through partnership between FONERWA (technical support to green finance and BRD as a private finance support agency to ensure (i) mainstreaming climate action into the financial sector in Rwanda, - (ii) Unlocking private sector to drive more resources toward the investments necessary to achieve the goals of the NDC, - (iii) Building and continuously improving partnerships, skills and expertise to support green and climate financing in Rwanda through technical/financial support and knowledge enhancements; and broadening and diversifying financial instruments as well as measures to address current barriers to accelerating access to green and climate finance.
+- Support set up and operationalize the RGIF through partnership between The Rwanda Green Fund (technical support to green finance and BRD as a private finance support agencγ to ensure (i) mainstreaming climate action into the financial sector in Rwanda, - ii.
+Unlocking private sector to drive more resources toward the investments necessary to achieve the goals of the NDC, - iii.
+Building and continuouslγ improving partnerships, skills and expertise to support green and climate financing in Rwanda through technical/financial support and knowledge enhancements; and broadening and diversifγing financial instruments as well as measures to address current barriers to accelerating access to green and climate finance

-Key barriers that will need to be overcome include (i) lack of affordable financing, (ii) high cost of capital, (iii) high perceived project risk, (iv) limited credit enhancement products and facilitate enhanced customer knowledge base through RGIF as a one-stop-centre for green/climate finance through among others incubation/acceleration and green guarantee.
+Keγ barriers that will need to be overcome include (i) lack of affordable financing, (ii) high cost of capital, (iii) high perceived project risk, (iv) limited credit enhancement products and facilitate enhanced customer knowledge base through RGIF as a one-stop-centre for green/ climate finance through among others incubation/acceleration and green guarantee.

 In the implementation of the GGCRS, a mechanism to establish measures for roll out of Community Adaptation Facility (CAF) must be developed to catalyse community access to finance for climate action.
-This must build on achievements to date, for example the GCF financed project in Gicumbi executed by FONERWA to continue to strengthen the relationship between FONERWA and GCF.
+This must build on achievements to date, for example the GCF financed project in Gicumbi executed by The Rwanda Green Fund to continue to strengthen the relationship between The Rwanda Green Fund and GCF.
 Over the GGCRS implementation timeframe, there will be a need to support evolution and nationwide scale up of CAF building on current pilot initiatives to (i) improve approaches, tools, and actors necessary to reduce climate risk in grant/credit portfolios to communities, and (ii) scale up climate-smart practices to smallholders across multiple geographies.

 The tools and approaches promoted and supported under the CAF include Climate-smart grant/credit products and processes designed to promote climate-smart management practices among small holder farmers including agriculture and land management scoring tools to determine eligibility for payment and ensure compliance with climate-smart management practices and grant/loan requirements under the scheme.

-Mechanisms must also be put in place to set up, grow and diversify local banks and microfinance institutions, value chain companies e.g., input suppliers, producer associations, traders, processors, and NGOs and technical assistance providers to enhance partnerships to crowd in finance and enhance incentives, access to finance as well as uptake of finance by aggregated groups of smallholders such as cooperatives and other farmer producer groups
+Mechanisms must also be put in place to set up, grow and diversify local banks and microfinance institutions, value chain companies e.g., input suppliers, producer associations, traders, processors, and NGOs and technical assistance providers to enhance partnerships to crowd in finance and enhance incentives, access to finance as well as uptake of finance by aggregated groups of smallholders such as cooperatives and other farmer producer groups.

 Success in the Finance Pillar will be characterised by a diversified funding pool, for which innovative and efficient mechanisms are consistently pursued.
-Rwanda will have a pipeline of well-developed, bankable projects, effective funder engagement strategies, productive partnerships with a range of investor and donors, and support bi- and multi-lateral arrangements that contribute to an enabling financial environmental for GGCRS implementation.
+Rwanda will have a pipeline of well-developed, bankable projects, effective funder engagement strategies, productive partnerships with a range of investors and donors, and support bi- and multilateral arrangements that contribute to an enabling financial environment for GGCRS implementation.
 The priorities for the Finance Pillar are outlined in the table below.
 Together these priorities could be seen as elements of a GGCRS Finance Mobilisation Strategy, as implied in the Implementation Roadmap.